 There is no doubt that 2020 was a really rough year, especially for those of us who love to travel.
-The onset of the coronavirus pandemic created worldwide lockdowns, closed border, and forced most of us to stay close to home.
+The coronavirus pandemic’s onset created worldwide lockdowns, closed borders, and forced most of us to stay close to home.
 As a result, most of us had to settle for planning and looking forward to future adventures instead.

 Still, with a little patience and careful planning, there are some adventures to be had while staying within the safety of your personal bubble.
-With that in mind, here are a few ideas for how to go on some socially-distant adventures in 2021.
+With that in mind, here are a few ideas for going on some socially-distant adventures in 2021.

 Hit the Trail for a Day Hike or a Backpacking Trip

-Last year, not long after the pandemic swept across the globe, many of the world’s great hiking trails were closed in an effort to keep people safe and close to home.
-That isn’t the case this year and those same trails now make excellent places to get away and connect with nature for awhile.
+Last year, not long after the pandemic swept across the globe, many of the world’s great hiking trails were closed to keep people safe and close to home.
+That isn’t the case this year, and those same trails now make excellent places to get away and connect with nature for a while.

 Sleep at a Remote Campsite

-Camping remains one of the best ways to not only enjoy an outdoor adventure, but also remain socially distant at the same time.
+Camping remains one of the best ways to enjoy an outdoor adventure and remain socially distant at the same time.
 There is nothing quite like pitching your tent near a tranquil mountain lake or in a beautiful alpine meadow.
-Often times you don’t even have to hike very far from the parking lot to discover a truly stunning location.
-Unlike backpacking, camping is more about finding that place that makes you happy and staying there or awhile.
+You often don’t even have to hike very far from the parking lot to discover a truly stunning location.
+Unlike backpacking, camping is more about finding that place that makes you happy and staying there for awhile.

-Avoid busy traditional campsites and stick to locations that are less crowded.
+Avoid busy traditional campsites and stick to less crowded locations.
 Better yet, if you live in the U.S., camp in one of the national forests.
-Unlike national parks—where you have stay in a designated campsite—most national forests will let you set up you tent anywhere you like.
+Unlike national parks—where you have to stay in a designated campsite—most national forests will let you set up your tent anywhere you like.
 And with more than 188 million acres to choose from, you’re sure to find plenty of space for yourself.

 Embark on an Overlanding Excursion